 Indeed, rather than seeking out the single standard for a vintage-style remodel, the best route is to research the decorating motifs of different periods to find one that speaks to your sensibilities.
 With the new realities of today’s housing market, it’s never been clearer that your top remodeling priority should be to find something to shows your individual taste, rather than keeping up with the Joneses.
 And modern advances in kitchen remodeling and materials are helping out more than you realize.

 Today’s laminate countertops are available in tougher, reinforced laminate, allowing you to appropriate the look of 30, 40 years ago without the shortened life expectancy.
 That said, there are limits to your decorating license.
 Please, no avocado shag carpet…in the kitchen or anywhere else.
 Otherwise, all you need to do is find your style and then stay consistent: After all, decorating cohesion and unity are universal to any time period.

-Need to find a pro for your kitchen renovation?Find Pros
+Ready to start your kitchen renovation?Find Pros

 1950’s Vintage-Style Kitchen

 Now, that you have a general sense of how a vintage-style kitchen might be designed, it’s necessary to see how a general concept will play itself out in a particular kitchen remodel.
 Take at a look at this Q&A from one of the clients of Darius Baker from D&J Kitchens & Baths.

 Q: I am trying to remodel my kitchen into a vintage 1950’s style.
 Our upper cabinets are a red oak.
 I stripped the bottom cabinets, which were painted white and my husband wants them left wood tone.
 They are pine.
 He also wants wood floors, but I wonder how three wood tones would look in an otherwise white kitchen?

 A: I would not design a kitchen with that many wood types in the permanently